ThomasKing2014/Pixel7_32bit_helper/README.md

 The switch is "ro.zygote" property.
 To spawn the zygote 32-bit process, it requires setting the value to "ro.zygote=zygote64_32".
 And it also requires adding the 32-bit abi to both "ro.vendor.product.cpu.abilist" and "ro.vendor.product.cpu.abilist32" properties.

-The patch.diff file is for [Magisk v24.3](https://github.com/topjohnwu/Magisk/tree/v24.3).
+The patch.diff file is for [Magisk](https://github.com/topjohnwu/Magisk).

 ## License